PaccMann/chemical_representation_learning_for_toxicity_prediction/data/cytotoxicity/README.md

 - `10_fold_stratified_cross_validation/`: A subfolder which contains the train / test split using 10-fold stratified cross-validation, of the form `cytotox_train0-10.csv` and `cytotox_test0-10.csv`.

 ### 10-fold CV
-In order to run the 10-fold stratified cross-validation on the cluster of the Freie Universität Berlin, use the bash script below (by adapting your email):
+In order to run the 10-fold stratified cross-validation on the cluster of the Freie Universität Berlin, use the bash script below called `cytotox_10_fold_cross_validation.sh` (by adapting your email):

 ```bash
 #!/bin/bash